mik-jozef/regerex/README.md

 ### Alternation and character classes
 #### [xyz...]
 Matches x, y, z or any other content.
 All special characters work normally.
 Can be negated by "^" as a first character, but a negated alternation can only contain characters, character classes and negated alternations.
-Capturing inside alternation works as if every option was inside ? quantifier, so all skipped alternations capture `null`.

 ##### Examples
 `[abcd]` - matches "a", "b", "c" or "d".